m-lab/website/_pages/06-publications.md

 {:.no_toc}

 {:.paper-description}
-An overview of internet speeds and access to information in Venezuela.
+An overview of Internet speeds and access to information in Venezuela.

 {:.paper-author}
 IPYS Venezuela